We have made changes to our website. Can't find what you're looking for?

 There are 5 reports that duty holders can access on the platform:

-- Benchmark reports help you analyse your audit data and compare it with your previous audit data or against your industry sector.
+5. The Benchmark report helps you analyse your audit data and compare it with your previous audit data or against your industry sector.

-The first 3 of these reports primarily analyse your data.
+The Performance and Indicators reports are used primarily to analyse your data.
 They are described further in Part 3: Analysing your audit results(opens in a new window).

 You can access your reports by logging into the reporting platform and clicking on the ‘Reports’ tab at the top of the page.